atreyasha/mv-temporal-rgan/src/docs/RGAN_v4.md

 <img src="/src/img/RGAN_v4/out_faces.gif" width="650">
 </p>

-### Next steps
+### Improvements

+1. Replace sparse activations ie. "relu" with LeakyReLU.

-These results can be deemed as satisfactory.
+2. These results can be deemed as satisfactory.
 The next step would be to extend these models to conditional ones.